thegworld/gtx-browser/docs/testing/web_tests.md

 You can use [`git bisect`](https://git-scm.com/docs/git-bisect) to find which commit broke (or fixed!) a web test in a fully automated way.
-Unlike [bisect-builds.py](http://dev.chromium.org/developers/bisect-builds-py), which downloads pre-built Chromium binaries, `git bisect` operates on your local checkout, so it can run tests with `content_shell`.
+Unlike [bisect-builds.py](http://dev.chromium.org/developers/bisect-builds-py), which downloads pre-built GTx Browser binaries, `git bisect` operates on your local checkout, so it can run tests with `content_shell`.

 Bisecting can take several hours, but since it is fully automated you can leave